Ada-Developers-Academy/core-unit-1/big-o/problem-set-big-o.md

 ##### !end-answer
 ##### !explanation

 The provided code _linearly_ searches through each item in the list to check if the value is found.
 In the worst case scenario, all items in the list are searched.
 This means if there are _n_ items in the list, all _n_ items will be checked.
 In the best case scenario, the value to be found would be the first item in the list.
-In the average cases, the number of times the loop will run will be somewhere in between best case and worst case but still dependent on the number of items in the list i.e. _n_.
+In the average case, the number of times the loop will run will be somewhere in between the best case and worst case, but still dependent on the number of items in the list, i.e. _n_.

 <br />